U.S. appeals court backs gay marriage in conservative Utah

 "A state may not deny the issuance of a marriage license to two persons, or refuse to recognize their marriage, based solely upon the sex of the persons in the marriage union," the 10th Circuit said in its 2-1 ruling on Utah.

 But the panel placed its ruling on hold pending anticipated legal challenges.
-Utah Governor Gary Herbert, a Republican, said he was disappointed in the ruling, and the state attorney general's office said it would appeal to the U.S. Supreme Court.
+Utah Governor Gary Herbert, a Republican, said he was disappointed, and the state attorney general's office said it would appeal to the U.S. Supreme Court.

 "All Utahns deserve clarity and finality ... and that will only come from the Supreme Court," Herbert said in a statement.